 User Interface Administration¶

-Creating User Interfaces It is possible to make multiple User Interfaces for record types that are geared to specific cataloging tasks or users’ working style.
+It is possible to make multiple Editor Screen Interfaces for record types that are geared to specific cataloging tasks or users’ working style (see the manual entry for Editor Screens).
 For example, if a cataloger is responsible for entering data in only a small subset of metadata elements for a record, a new User Interface can be configured with only those elements to support that specific workflow.